-Among our waterside gems is Fairhaven, a historic part of Bellingham.
+Among our Waterside gems is Fairhaven, a historic part of Bellingham.
 It was founded as its own town in the 1880s by Daniel Jefferson Harris, an entrepreneur and convicted felon nicknamed “Dirty Dan.”
-Fairhaven immortalizes Dirty Dan with a bronze statue that sits in the middle of the Fairhaven Green, where on summer Saturdays, locals and visitors alike gather to watch movies together after sundown.
+Fairhaven immortalizes Dirty Dan with a bronze statue that sits on the edge of the Fairhaven Green, where on summer Saturdays, locals and visitors alike gather to watch movies together after sundown.

 This Waterside town was made for strolling, and visitors can’t help but notice the plaques embedded in the sidewalks, each bearing a historical factoid.
-Looking up, the old timey architecture helps to transport sightseers back to a simpler time.
+The old timey architecture helps to transport sightseers back to a simpler time.
 Ocean views, charming shops and lively events and festivals keep Fairhaven bustling all year round.

 Pups are always welcome in Fairhaven.
 Dogs can pop into many local shops right alongside their owners, and there is even a dog-friendly tavern along the walk to Marine Park and the Bellingham Cruise Terminal.

 Come visit Fairhaven, where tourists and locals come together to decompress, meander and enjoy the slow tick of time, rain or shine.